vegaprotocol/specs/protocol/0051-PROD-product.md

 ## APIs

 APIS should be available to:

 - Emit an event bus event any time a product lifecycle trigger is triggered
 - Emit an event bus event any time a product lifecycle event calls `settle(...)`
 - Emit an event bus event any time a product lifecycle event changes a market's status

 ## Acceptance criteria

-1. Settlement assets
+Settlement assets:

-  1. A product of any type cannot be created without specifying at least one settlement asset (<a name="0051-PROD-001" href="#0051-PROD-001">0051-PROD-001</a>)
+- A product of any type cannot be created without specifying at least one settlement asset (<a name="0051-PROD-001" href="#0051-PROD-001">0051-PROD-001</a>)
-  2. The settlement asset or assets must exist at the time when the product is created (<a name="0051-PROD-002" href="#0051-PROD-002">0051-PROD-002</a>)
+- The settlement asset or assets must exist at the time when the product is created (<a name="0051-PROD-002" href="#0051-PROD-002">0051-PROD-002</a>)

-2. Product updates via governance
+Product updates via governance:

-  1. The settlement asset / settlement assets cannot be changed on a product via governance  (<a name="0051-PROD-003" href="#0051-PROD-003">0051-PROD-003</a>)
+- The settlement asset / settlement assets cannot be changed on a product via governance  (<a name="0051-PROD-003" href="#0051-PROD-003">0051-PROD-003</a>)

 ## See also

 - [Product: Built In Futures](./016-PFUT-product_builtin_future.md)
 - [Product: Cash settled Perpetual Future](./0053-PERP-product_builtin_perpetual_future.md)